 If you’re comfortable driving in snowy mountains, you should be fine.
 You could also drive to a nearby town (like Füssen) and spend a couple nights there so you can monitor the weather forecast from not too far away.

-Another great option is to book this day trip from Munich that takes care of transportation!
+Another great option is to book this day trip from Munich by van or this guided tour by bus.
+Both take care of transportation!
 So all you have to do is show up and enjoy the castle.
 I’ve booked several day trips like this and it’s SO nice to not stress about missing trains and finding my way around!

 With that out of the way, let’s talk about some advantages of visiting in the winter!